Jobs at Prescott College

 Faculty positions are located at Prescott College’s main campus in the small town of Prescott in the central highlands of Arizona at an elevation of about 5000 feet above sea level.
 Surrounded by national forests with amazing trail systems and blessed with wonderful weather year-round, Prescott is a beautiful place to live and learn.
 Prescott operates an outreach and support center in Tucson, Arizona, that houses nationally recognized, credit-bearing Americorps and Vista programs as well as dual enrollment offerings in Hispanic-serving high schools.
 Long-running study abroad programming includes the Kino Bay Center for Cultural and Ecological Studies in Mexico and the Maasai Community Partnership in Kenya.
 Among many other partnerships, Prescott College is a member of the Consortium for Innovative Environments in Learning (http://www.cielearn.org ) and the Ecoleague (http://www.ecoleague.org ).

 Application process is available athttp://www.prescott.edu/jobs/.
-Additional information about specific departmental needs and position descriptions will be posted on the website as well.
+Additional information about specific departmental needs and position descriptions is posted on this website as well.
+Applications that address multiple departmental needs or position descriptions are welcome.
 Prescott College is committed to equal opportunity employment.
 Candidates from underrepresented groups, candidates fluent in Spanish, and those willing and able to advance the college's commitment to diversity are especially encouraged to apply.

 Prescott College is committed to Equal Opportunity Employment and supports excellence through diversity.
 We encourage qualified applicants from historically underrepresented groups along with Veterans and AmeriCorps, Peace Corps and other national service alumni to participate in our recruitment efforts.